 Thailand confirms first human-to-human coronavirus transmission, total cases rise to 19

-BANGKOK: Thailand has seen its first case of human-to-human transmission of the Wuhan coronavirus inside the country, a health official said on Friday (Jan 31).
+BANGKOK: Thailand has seen its first case of human-to-human transmission of the new coronavirus inside the country, a health official said on Friday (Jan 31), as it raised its total number of cases to 19, the second-highest after China.

-The case is a Thai taxi driver, said Tanarak Pipat, deputy director-general of the Department of Disease Control.
+The first patient to contract the virus inside Thailand is a Thai taxi driver, said Tanarak Pipat, deputy director-general of the Department of Disease Control.

-"The Thai person who got infected does not have the record of travelling to China and it is likely that he was infected from a sick traveller from China," Tanarak said.
+"(He) ...does not have the record of travelling to China, and it is likely that he was infected (by) a sick traveller from China," Tanarak said.

+Wuhan coronavirus: Singapore to widen travel restrictions to all new visitors who recently travelled to mainland China

 READ: Evacuations from Wuhan: What are the risks?